grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

-- In case of emergency, increase the limit by setting the `-distributor.instance-limits.max-inflight-push-requests` option.
+- Increase the limit by setting the `-distributor.instance-limits.max-inflight-push-requests` option.
-- Check the write requests latency through the `Mimir / Writes` dashboard and eventually investigate the root cause of high latency (the higher the latency, the higher the number of in-flight write requests).
+- Check the write requests latency through the `Mimir / Writes` dashboard and come back to investigate the root cause of high latency (the higher the latency, the higher the number of in-flight write requests).
 - Consider scaling out the distributors.

 ### err-mimir-ingester-max-ingestion-rate